 Thinking back to my teenage years, I remember going to Mass in the 90s and not thinking it was anything special.
 Nice, yes, but not particularly... life-changing.
 There was singing.
 There was praying.
 But nobody acted as if the same Jesus of the gospels became truly present at the consecration.
 I believed it because I was told, but there was no evidence of it in the way we acted.

 The design of modern churches didn't help.
 There were no visual reminders that we were entering into the heavenly liturgy, that our Lord and God was being made truly present, and that all the angels of God and saints in heaven were present, too.

 I mourned for all the times I had received my dear Jesus without thinking.
 I mourned for all the times I had ignored him after Holy Communion.
-I mourned for all that I had suffered alone when there was Someone longing to suffer it with me.
+Most of all, I mourned for all that I had suffered alone when there was Someone longing to suffer it with me.

 I could do something, though.
-I could beg him for forgiveness and for the grace to love him more.
+I could ask for forgiveness and for the grace to love him more.
 Not only that, but I could vow to share this amazing manifestation of Divine Love with anyone who would listen.

 Other people, even those relatively uninformed regarding the tradition, also knew that the veil was a sign of reverence.
 Many didn't quite understand why I "had" to wear it, considering the Church no longer required it, but they knew it was a sign of reverence.
 And that was enough for me.

 My veil was a sign of my love for Jesus, in return for his perfect love which had always been there, even when I turned away.
 It was a sign of gratitude to my Savior for having come after me, in all my sinfulness, to rescue me and to immerse me in the ocean of his Mercy.